Hawala: Definition and Use in Compliance

 The mechanics are simple.
 What makes hawala significant from a compliance standpoint is the near-complete absence of formal transaction records.
 One hawaladar might keep a notebook.
 Another might use WhatsApp.
 No SWIFT message was generated.
 No CTR was filed.
 No correspondent bank processed the transaction.
 Regulators in neither country saw the movement.

-The Financial Action Task Force (FATF) classifies hawala as an Informal Value Transfer System (IVTS) and, under Recommendation 14, requires member countries to license or register operators and apply full AML/CFT obligations.
+The Financial Action Task Force classifies hawala as an Informal Value Transfer System (IVTS) and, under Recommendation 14, requires member countries to license or register operators and apply full AML/CFT obligations.
 In practice, compliance rates vary by corridor.
-Major commercial districts in Dubai, London, and New York have licensed operators working openly.
-A large share of global volume flows through unregistered operators.
+Major commercial districts in Dubai, London, and New York have licensed operators working openly, while a large share of global volume flows through unregistered ones.
+The FinCEN guidance on money services businesses explicitly covers informal operators, but registration rates among active hawaladars remain low.
+That gap between legal requirement and operational practice is where the criminal opportunity lives.

-The system's efficiency is real.
-Hawala operators typically charge 1 to 3 percent, compared to 5 to 8 percent for formal bank wire transfers in high-volume corridors.
-Settlement takes hours, not days.
-According to World Bank remittances data, global remittance flows to low- and middle-income countries reached $669 billion in 2023.
-An unknown but substantial share of that moved through informal channels.
+The system's efficiency is real, which is why it persists.
+Hawala operators typically charge 1 to 3 percent, compared to 5 to 8 percent for formal bank wire transfers in high-volume corridors, and settlement takes hours rather than days.
+According to World Bank remittances data, global flows to low- and middle-income countries reached $669 billion in 2023, with informal channels handling a significant and unmeasured share in certain corridors including UAE-Pakistan and US-Somalia.

 Hawala is related to but distinct from similar systems: the Chinese fei-ch'ien (flying money), the West African xitique, and the Latin American black market peso exchange.
 FATF groups these under its IVTS label.
 All share the same mechanism: value transferred through trust and offsetting claims, without physical movement of funds.